Zooxanthellae and Coral Bleaching

 Close-up of a Coral Polyp

-The brownish-green specks are the zooxanthellae that most shallow, warm-water corals depend on for much of their food.
+The brownish-green specks seen in this coral polyp are the zooxanthellae that most shallow, warm-water corals depend on for much of their food.
+Like plants, zooxanthellae capture energy from the sun and turn it into food, some of which the coral eats in exchange for protection.

 © osf.co.uk.
 All rights reserved.